isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-02-19-post-Singapore Sports Council And Nestle Milo Ink Partnership To Champion Youth Sports Development.md

 description: ""
 image: ""
 ---
-Singapore Sports Council And Nestle Milo Ink Partnership To Champion Youth Sports Development Singapore , 19 Feb 2010
+### **Singapore Sports Council And Nestle Milo Ink Partnership To Champion Youth Sports Development**

-SINGAPORE SPORTS COUNCIL AND NESTLE MILO INK PARTNERSHIP TO CHAMPION YOUTH SPORTS DEVELOPMENT Singapore, 19 February 2010 - The Singapore Sports Council (SSC) and Nestle MILO signed a Memorandum of Agreement (MOU) today at Seng Kang Primary School to officiate a year-long agreement between both organisations in championing youth sports development and learning through play to our young in Singapore.
+**Singapore, 19 February 2010** - The Singapore Sports Council (SSC) and Nestle MILO signed a Memorandum of Agreement (MOU) today at Seng Kang Primary School to officiate a year-long agreement between both organisations in championing youth sports development and learning through play to our young in Singapore.
 The significant occasion was attended by Dr Vivian Balakrishnan, Minister for Community Development, Youth and Sports; Mr Teo Ser Luck, Senior Parliamentary Secretary, Ministry of Community Development, Youth and Sports and Ministry of Transport Singapore; as well as Team Singapore youth athletes such as Adam Goh (Basketball); Terence Choo (Sailing); Abel Lim (Shooting); Amanda Lim (Swimming) and Chau Hai Qing (Table Tennis).

 Under the MOU, the SSC and MILO will be working closely on multiple synergistic programmes and platforms, all contributing towards youth sports promotion and development.
 The MOU will be completed in three phases, beginning from February till December 2010, with Singapore's favourite energy drink, MILO pledging more than S$3 million in cash and kind, with substantial investment in activation programmes.
 The MOU marks MILO's 60th year in its advocacy on the development of youth sports in Singapore.